uclit-webmaster/uclit-site/Docs/not_webmaster.md

 ## Commissions
 The Commissions file is a list items, each of which contain the following keywords.
 For each item, another card will be shown on the page with the given information.
-- `name`: the name of the Commission
+- `name`: the name of the commission
 - `image`: the link to the image of the commission
 - `email`: the email of the commission
 - `names`: the names of the commissioners, written the way you'd like to have it displayed on the site